Hydroxylamine: Reactions

-This reaction is useful in the purification of ketones and aldehydes: if hydroxylamine is added to an aldehyde or ketone in solution, an oxime forms, which generally precipitates from solution; heating the precipitate with an inorganic acid then restores the original aldehyde or ketone.
+This reaction can be useful in the purification of ketones and aldehydes: if hydroxylamine is added to an aldehyde or ketone in solution, an oxime forms, which generally precipitates from solution; heating the precipitate with aqueous acid then restores the original aldehyde or ketone.

+NH2OH reacts with chlorosulfonic acid to give hydroxylamine-O-sulfonic acid:

+It isomerizes to the amine oxide H3N+\sO−.